 Douglas’ terror is real and not just fuelled by the fear of losing his buzz.
-He has, in recent years, lost close friends Shane McConkey, Sarah Burke and JP Auclair in separate ski accidents that claimed their lives.
+He has, in recent years, lost close friends Shane McConkey, Sarah Burke and JP Auclair in separate ski accidents that claimed their lives (and more recently since this piece was originally published, Dave Treadway).
 Grief is a constant in the world of extreme sports and grief itself can lead to life doubt.

 “I think I’ve lost, like, five or six really close friends.
 That’s what really hits you.
 Every time this happens, you look at yourself and what you’re doing, and you try to find a way to justify, oh, I do it differently, or you try to learn something from that experience.
 You try to, to take it away” explains Douglas.

 “But the one thing that I keep coming back to is that there is risk in life.
 I mean, we’re all going to die.
 You can’t get away from dying.
 I’ve got a family so I definitely do whatever I can to minimize the risk, but it’s not going to stop me from going out into the mountains or going on an adventure to a faraway land.
 At a certain point you have to take some risk, or you never really get to live. “

 Isn’t that why we all take up adventure sports in the first place, to live more fully?
 Perhaps the answer, like all things in life, lies in moderation but try telling that to an adrenal junky (myself included) or the flow yoga addicts in Lululemon on the main street of your ski town.

 The good news is depression is slowly being acknowledged within ski town communities.
 The Aspen Strong Foundation was founded in response to the high suicide rate of Pitkin County and holds regular events to keep community members connected, not isolated.